kingmoc/product-list-cjs-react/README.md

 ### STEP 3.
 Using Commerce.js in your Project:

 Again, the developers at Commerce.js have done their best to make using this tool simple.
-If you take a look in the product container component (product-list-cjs-react/src/components/ProductContainer.js) - this is where the magic happens!
-In order to connect to the source (your chec dashboard) you must first import the package:
+If you take a look in the `<ProductContainer />` in this repo (*product-list-cjs-react/src/components/ProductContainer.js*) - this is where the magic happens!
+In order to connect to the source (***your Chec Dashboard***) you must first import the package:
 ```
 import Commerce from '@chec/commerce.js'
 ```